mnot/I-D/http-encryption-encoding/draft.md

 These uses are not met by the use of TLS [RFC5246], since it only encrypts the channel between the client and server.

+Message-based encryption formats - such as those that are described by [RFC2440], [RFC5652], [I-D.ietf-jose-json-web-encryption], and [XMLENC] - are not suited to stream processing, which is necessary for HTTP messages.
+While virtually any of these alternatives could be profiled and adapted to suit, the overhead and complexity that would introduce is sub-optimal.

 This document specifies a content-coding [RFC7231]) for HTTP to serve these and other use cases.

 This mechanism is likely only a small part of a larger design that uses content encryption.
 In